plesk/migration-scripts/README.md

 Each script is stored in a separate directory.
 Shell scripts should have .sh suffix in the file name.
 README.md files placed in respective directories contain information about usage of scripts.

 Contribution
-Fill free to submit pull requests.
+Feel free to submit pull requests.
 Please follow [best practices](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project).